Nicolas Fatio de Duillier: Collaborations with Huygens and Newton

-Fatio convinced Newton to write a new treatise on a general method of integration, De quadratura curvarum.
-Initially, he also expected to collaborate with Newton on a new edition of the Principia that would include Fatio's mechanical explanation of gravity.
+Fatio initially hoped to collaborate with Newton on a new edition of the Principia that would incorporate Fatio's mechanical explanation of gravity.
 By the end of 1691, Fatio realised that Newton would not proceed with that project, but he still hoped to collaborate with Newton on corrections to the text of the Principia.
 In a letter to Huygens, Fatio wrote, concerning those corrections, "I may possibly undertake it myself, as I know no one who so well and thoroughly understands a good part of this book as I do."

-Newton and Fatio also corresponded extensively on alchemy between 1689 and 1694, with Fatio acting as an intermediary between Newton and an unnamed Huguenot alchemist, whom modern historians have tentatively identified as M. de Tegny, a captain in the infantry regiment led by Colonel François Dupuy de Cambon.
-By the summer of 1694, Fatio was employed as a tutor to Wriothesley Russell, the heir of the Duke of Bedford, a position for which he had been recommended by Locke.
-Fatio accompanied his pupil to Oxford and, during 1697–8, to Holland.